D1e4H/D1e4h/README.md

 ---

 ### 💻 About Me
-* 🌱 I’m currently studying **Computer Engineering** at Universidad Simón Bolívar.
+* 🌱 I’m a self taught developer based in Venezuela.
-* 💻 Passionate about **Frontend Web Development** and creative interface design.
+* 💻 Passionate about **Frontend Web Development** and creative interfaces .
-* ⚡ Fun fact: I love building interactive web apps and component-based architectures.
+* ⚡ Fun fact: I love music.

 ---